Updated July 2025

 Treatment

-LGV can be treated with three weeks of antibiotics.
-Follow-up should be ongoing until chlamydial tests are negative and no clinical symptoms remain.
+LGV is treated with 3 weeks of antibiotics.
+Follow-up should continue until chlamydia tests are negative and symptoms have cleared.

 It is easier to get or give HIV if you have untreated LGV because of the bleeding and sores.
 You may also be at higher risk for getting other STIs.
-Because of rates of co-infection, testing for HIV, syphilis, herpes, gonorrhea, hepatitis B and hepatitis C is recommended.
+Because of higher chances of having another STI, testing for HIV, syphilis, herpes, gonorrhea, hepatitis B and hepatitis C is recommended.

 Here are a few important points to remember: